F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

 Use Case
 --------

-Using the F5 agent to manage one (1) or more :term:`undercloud` BIG-IP devices  is the most common use case, as it allows users to insert their existing BIG-IP(s) into an OpenStack cloud.
+Typically, the F5 agent is used to manage one (1) or more :term:`undercloud` BIG-IP devices, deployed at the services layer of an external :ref:`provider network <docs:provider network>`.
+This allows users to apply existing BIG-IP services and configurations to resources in an OpenStack cloud.
+The flexibility of the L2/L3 segmentation mode settings make it possible to configure the agent to match your existing external network.
+Knowledge of the external network configuration, and that of the BIG-IP device(s) is required to configure these settings.

 Prerequisites